Skip to main content

 I woke up March 2, 2018, to go to my regular appointment.
 I was almost 24 weeks.
 My doctor put the machine to have my four-year-old daughter listen to the heartbeat.
 But there was no heartbeat.
 She looked and looked for 30 minutes, then did an emergency ultrasound and [my baby] was gone.

-Vhanni Camille Lopez (screenshots courtesy of video from her mother, Marina)
+Vhanni Camille Lopez (screenshot thanks to her mother, Marina)

 “There still is no explanation as to why her heartbeat stopped.
 Doctors aren’t able to give me an answer.
 But I wanted to share my daughter, Vhanni Camille Lopez’s story.
 She’s such a beautiful soul.”